slsa-framework/slsa-github-generator/BYOB.md

 In the example of [Section: Integration Steps](#integration-steps), we assumed that the existing Action released assets on GitHub.
 This is a common feature across build / release Actions.
 Depending on the use case, this requires the Action to have access to:

 - `contents: write` token permissions: to upload GitHub assets to GitHub releases.
-This also grants the Action the ability to push code to the PW repository
+This also grants the Action the ability to push code to the PW repository.
-- `packages: write`: to upload a package on GitHub registry
+- `packages: write`: to upload a package on GitHub registry.
-- passwords: to log in a registry to publish a package
+- passwords: to log in a registry to publish a package.

 Building an artifact or a package includes downloading dependencies.
-Every once in a while, dependencies builts into a final package may turn out to be malicious.
-In these rare cases, the PW maintainers and its downstream users would start an incidence response to determine what systems may have been compromised by a rogue dependency.
-In certain ecosystems like npm or python, depenencies _may_ run arbitrary code as part of the build process, which means it has access to sensitive passwords and the permissions granted to the TCA.
+Every once in a while, dependencies built into a final package may turn out to be malicious.
+In these rare cases, the PW maintainers and its downstream users will start an incidence response to determine what systems may have been compromised by a rogue dependency.
+In certain ecosystems like npm or python, depenencies _may_ run arbitrary code as part of the build process, which means they have access to sensitive passwords and the permissions granted to the TCA.
 To reduce the consequences of a rogue dependency, we recommend following the principle of least privilege, and only give the minimal permissions to the TCA.
 Let's see how to update our initial integration to do that.

 #### Low-Permission SRW

 The first thing to do is to use a "low permission SRW".
-The SRW we used in our original integration is [delegator_generic_slsa3.yml](delegator_generic_slsa3.yml), which calls the TCA with the permissions for pushing release assets or publishing packages.
+The SRW we used in our original integration is [delegator_generic_slsa3.yml](delegator_generic_slsa3.yml), which calls the TCA with the [permissions for pushing release assets and publishing packages](https://github.com/slsa-framework/slsa-github-generator/blob/main/.github/workflows/delegator_generic_slsa3.yml#L137-L140).
 In order to reduce the number of permissions the TCA is called with, we recommend you use [delegator_lowperms-generic_slsa3.yml](https://github.com/slsa-framework/slsa-github-generator/blob/main/.github/workflows/delegator_lowperms-generic_slsa3.yml) instead.
-This workflow does _not_ give the TCA the dangerous permissions above, and only gives it `contents: read` for repository read access.
+This workflow does _not_ give the TCA the dangerous permissions above, and [only gives it `contents: read`](https://github.com/slsa-framework/slsa-github-generator/blob/main/.github/workflows/delegator_lowperms-generic_slsa3.yml#L142-L143) for repository read access.
 To update your integration:

 - Update the [`slsa-workflow-receipient` argument to the SSA](https://github.com/laurentsimon/byob-doc/blob/main/.github/workflows/builder_example_slsa3.yml#L89) to `delegator_lowperms-generic_slsa3.yml`.
-- Update your SRW call to use [slsa-framework/slsa-github-generator/.github/workflows/delegator_generic_slsa3.yml@@v1.7.0](https://github.com/laurentsimon/byob-doc/blob/main/.github/workflows/builder_example_slsa3.yml#L103)
+- Update your SRW call to use [slsa-framework/slsa-github-generator/.github/workflows/delegator_generic_slsa3.yml@@main](https://github.com/laurentsimon/byob-doc/blob/main/.github/workflows/builder_example_slsa3.yml#L103)
 - Update the [permissions you pass to the SRW](https://github.com/laurentsimon/byob-doc/blob/main/.github/workflows/builder_example_slsa3.yml#L99-L102), by removing ~~`packages: write`~~ and updating the contents permission to `contents: read`.

 #### Update TCA

 The next thing to do is to [_not_ uploads asset to the GitHub release](https://github.com/laurentsimon/byob-doc/blob/v0.0.1/action.yml#L67-L78) within the existing Action and update the TCA to securely share the built artifacts with the TRW.
 (The TRW will later be updated to publish the artifacts).
 To update the TCA:

-- [Generate a random value](https://github.com/laurentsimon/byob-doc/blob/main/internal/callback_action/action.yml#L73-L78) to unique name your artifact.
+- [Generate a random value](https://github.com/laurentsimon/byob-doc/blob/main/internal/callback_action/action.yml#L73-L78) to uniquely name your artifact.
 This is necessary to avoid name collisions if multiple builders run concurrently.
 This could be concurrent runs of your builder, or someone else's builder.
 - [Create a folder with all the generated artifacts](https://github.com/laurentsimon/byob-doc/blob/main/internal/callback_action/action.yml#L80-L90).
 In our case, we build a single artifact.
 - [Securely share the built artifacts with the TRW](https://github.com/laurentsimon/byob-doc/blob/main/internal/callback_action/action.yml#L92-L98).
-For this you need to use the [secure-upload-download Action](https://github.com/slsa-framework/slsa-github-generator/tree/main/actions/delegator/secure-upload-folder).
+For this you need to use the [secure-upload-folder Action](https://github.com/slsa-framework/slsa-github-generator/tree/main/actions/delegator/secure-upload-folder).
 This Action uploads the entire folder and returns the sha256 digest as its output, which we will use during download.
 It's important to note that the "artifact name" refers to the unique name given to the object shared with the TRW, and can be different from the artifact filename our TCA built.
 - [Add outputs to return the name and digest of the uploaded artifact](https://github.com/laurentsimon/byob-doc/blob/main/internal/callback_action/action.yml#L48-L53).

 #### Update TRW

-Now we need to download the artifact and publish it in the TRW.
+Now we need to download the artifact and publish it from the TRW.
 Do do that, follow the steps:

 - [Download the artifacts](https://github.com/laurentsimon/byob-doc/blob/main/.github/workflows/builder_example_slsa3.yml#L142-L149) uploaded by the TCA.
 - [Publish the artifacts](https://github.com/laurentsimon/byob-doc/blob/main/.github/workflows/builder_example_slsa3.yml#L151-L168).